Our Dedicated Board

 Stacie Longwell Sadowski

 Stacie served as our Board Chair for three years (formerly Stacie Hill) and has a love for the historic properties in the park.
-She has especially enjoyed volunteering for our projects on North Manitou Island, where she and her husband Vince have done extensive research and exploration.
+She has especially enjoyed volunteering for our projects on North Manitou Island, where she and her husband Vince met, and have done extensive research and exploration.
 She is an alumna of Michigan State University and holds a master’s in Nonprofit Management from Northeastern University.
-In 2022, she moved up north from the Kalamazoo area to serve as Major Gifts Officer for the Leelanau Conservancy.
+In 2022, she moved up north from the Kalamazoo area to serve as Major Gifts Officer, and now is Executive Administrator & Board Liaison for the Leelanau Conservancy.
+Stacie has her CFRE (Certified Fundraising Executive) certification.
 Prior to that, she was employed as the Development Director at the Gilmore Car Museum.
 Stacie has served on several nonprofit boards with her local historical society, alumni association, nature center, and private school board.
 Stacie is our Outreach Team Chair and our lead on social media.
 Having owned a 120 year old farm in Ionia she appreciates the ongoing care necessary for historic structures.

 Tom Whitaker

-Tom first became involved in PHSB as a volunteer on their North Manitou Island projects 12 years ago.
-He also wrote an historic structures report for the Boardman Cottage (aka Monte Carlo) on North Manitou.
-The report explores the cottage’s apparent connection to Frank Lloyd Wright, and chronology over the years, serving as a reference for its restoration.
+Tom first became involved in PHSB as a volunteer on our North Manitou Island projects 12 years ago.
+In addition to his hands-on work with other volunteers on the Katie Shepherd, he wrote an historic structures report for the Boardman Cottage (aka Monte Carlo).
+The report explores the cottage’s apparent connection to Frank Lloyd Wright, in addition to the building’s chronology over the years, which should serve as a reference as the NPS pursues restoration work.
 Tom has degrees in construction management and historic preservation and is a member of the Association for Preservation Technology.
-He has been on the management team of numerous preservation projects including the Main Administration building at the University of Notre Dame; Hill Auditorium, and Burton Tower at the University of Michigan; and Union Station in Washington, DC.
-Tom recently retired from the Kennedy Center, where he managed both new construction and renovation projects.
-When not working on PHSB business, he keeps busy in retirement by learning Italian, and doing home improvements on his DC townhouse and his camp in Downeast Maine.
+He has been on the management team of numerous preservation projects in his career including the Main Administration building at the University of Notre Dame; Hill Auditorium, Burton Tower and the Rackham Building at the University of Michigan; and Union Station in Washington, DC.
+Tom recently retired from the Kennedy Center, also in DC, where he managed both new construction and renovation projects and, in partnership with the NPS, completed an Historic American Buildings Survey (HABS) documentation effort for the building.
 Previously, he and his wife Susan lived in Ann Arbor where they raised two kids and several dogs and cats.

 Non-Board Committee Members